 Mission-focused learning outcomes

 Loma Linda University’s mission-focused learning outcomes (MFLOs) are firmly rooted in its mission, vision, and values.
 Because mission-focused learning is LLU’s culture, the University is developing specialized assessment processes to ensure integration of these outcomes over time.

-- Wholeness: Students integrate wholeness in their personal and professional lives: Loved by God, growing in health, and living with purpose in community.
+- Wholeness: Students integrate wholeness into their personal and professional lives: Loved by God, growing in health, and living with purpose in community.

 - Values: Students integrate LLU’s Christ-centered values into their personal and professional lives.